Cloud Revenue and AI Powers SAP to Strong Q2

 While organizations are increasingly using GROW with SAP, 60% of the customers licensing the solution this quarter were net new.
 This is understandable considering that GROW with SAP is designed for customers who are not using an SAP ERP or want to use a new implementation in a multi-tenant public cloud environment.
 In fact, Klein highlighted that GROW with SAP is ideally suited for greenfield deployments, net new customers, or subsidiaries of organizations already using SAP S/4HANA or RISE with SAP.

-The lack of information on SAP S/4HANA adoption is concerning as it suggests that many existing ERP customers will be unable to transition from their current environments before the end of 2027 or even by 2030.
+While this information is helpful, the lack of any detailed SAP S/4HANA adoption numbers suggests that many existing ERP customers will be unable to transition from their current environments before the end of 2027 or even by 2030.
 SAPinsider research shows that adoption is steady rather than accelerating suggesting that it is unlikely that all the 25,000 to 30,000 customers that have yet to license SAP S/4HANA will do so in the next three years.
 This makes it crucial for SAP to prioritize ongoing support and migrate strategies for these customers through the end of the decade.

 What Does This Mean for SAPinsiders?